fuadh246/fuadh246/README.md

 Data Science Major
 ------------------

-l’m a Freshman undergraduate student at Temple University pursuing a B.S in data science with concentration in computational analytics.
+l’m a junior undergraduate student at Temple University pursuing a B.S in data science with concentration in computational analytics.
 My passion for technology and coding have brought me towards furthering this goal.
 Through academic coursework, I have been exposed to many different languages and systems vital in Programming and database management.
 I have developed skills in JAVA/JDBC, C, SQL/mysql, HTML, CSS3 and some Python as well.
 With this foundation, I hope to continue to build skills in information systems to help me strengthen my value and grasp within the major.

 * 🌍  I'm based in Lansdale, PA, USA
 * 🖥️  See my portfolio at [Fuad Hassan web](http://fuadhassan.netlify.app)